Author has written 1 story for Harry Potter.

-You know, I usually find it as disgusting as majority of people finds Holocaust Denial.
-It's quite clear that Draco is pampered brat and bully - no 11 year old could put an act so truthfully.
+You know, I usually find it as disgusting as majority of people find Holocaust Denial.
+It's quite clear that Draco is pampered brat and bully - no 11 years old could put an act so truthfully.
 His father is a puppet master.
-Voldemort is quite clearly a villain, charming and witty but with soul as black as Satan a..
+Voldemort is quite clearly a villain, charming and witty but with a soul as black as Satan a..
 I wanted to read about dirty compromises, Harry's maturing process and I got a sob story about unnamed heroes.

 It's especially common in romances - Bella is not evil, Pansy Parkinson was only pretending, forced to marry Draco by her parents.
-Here's the thing - the romance would be so much more interesting, if author wouldn't try to put girls in standard uniform - girlfriend model #3.
-When I saw Bella and Harry in description I was hoping for a juicy love-hate relationship.
-Instead I find a girl with boring personality and history with only a name that could mean so much more.
+Here's the thing - the romance would be so much more interesting if the author wouldn't try to put girls in standard uniform - girlfriend model #3.
+When I saw Bella and Harry in the description I was hoping for a juicy love-hate relationship.
+Instead, I find a girl with a boring personality and history with only a name that could mean so much more.

 - Many main characters.

-The first cause of lack of clear main character is romance.
-The girl has to fight side by side with hero.
-(Quick question to war veterans - how many of you participated in battle against jihadists with your wives by your side?).
-Or if she is not a fighter, she does research for hero, because he's too stupid as a boy (reversed sexism).
+The first cause of the lack of a clear main character is romance.
+The girl has to fight side by side with the hero.
+(Quick question to war veterans - how many of you participated in a battle against jihadists with your wives by your side?).
+Or if she is not a fighter, she does research for the hero, because he's too stupid as a boy (reversed sexism).
 Pure love, unconditional support, talk are never needed.
-But in a real life it's the most necessary thing your partner can give you.
+But in a real-life, it's the most necessary thing your partner can give you.
 When a soldier fights, he talks to his wife through Skype to gain support.
-Meanwhile his wife works as a teacher, maybe is a housewife, maybe a doctor, maybe even a researcher.
+Meanwhile, his wife works as a teacher, maybe is a housewife, maybe a doctor, maybe even a researcher.
 But my point?
 She has nothing to do with his fight.

 So what is the result for a story?
-Protagonist makes obvious mistakes to allow his girlfriend to show how much she is needed.
+The protagonist makes obvious mistakes to allow his girlfriend to show how much she is needed.
 He ignores some fields of magic, to make her feel necessary.
-"I need allies" creates similar problem.
-Too many main characters makes it impossible for a hero to be truly above average and forces author to leave plot holes, filled by additional heroes.
-All in all, reader no longer cares what will happen to our hero (eight deadly words).
+"I need allies" creates a similar problem.
+Too many main characters make it impossible for a hero to be truly above average and force an author to leave plot holes, filled by additional heroes.
+All in all, the reader no longer cares what will happen to our hero (eight deadly words).